Deci-AI/super-gradients/documentation/source/user_guide.md

-* **Open Source Users – **The SuperGradients can be used to easily train your models regardless of whether you ever have or ever will use the <span style="text-decoration:underline;">Deci platform</span>.
+* **Open Source Users** – **The SuperGradients can be used to easily train your models regardless of whether you ever have or ever will use the <span style="text-decoration:underline;">Deci platform</span>**.
-* **Deci Customers – **The SuperGradients library can reproduce the training procedure performed by Deci for their optimized models.
+* **Deci Customers** – **The SuperGradients library can reproduce the training procedure performed by Deci for their optimized models**.

 ## Introducing the SuperGradients library

-The **SuperGradients** training library** **provides all of the scripts, example code and configurations required to demonstrate how to train your model on a dataset and to enable you to do it by yourself.
+The **SuperGradients** training library provides all of the scripts, example code and configurations required to demonstrate how to train your model on a dataset and to enable you to do it by yourself.

 SuperGradients comes as an easily installed Python package (pip install) that you can integrate into your code base in order to train your models.

 ## Installation

-*
 **To install the SuperGradients library –**